Call for Participation

 - Creation and visualization of biological atlases and metadata

-The symposium will be a two-day single-track event with keynote and invited talks, papers sessions, contest entries presentation, panels, and posters/demos.
-Tutorial sessions, in the form of primers, for bioinformatics, biology, and visualization researchers will be organized.
+The symposium will be a two-day single-track event with keynote and invited talks, papers sessions, panels, and abstracts presented through posters, demos, or videos.
+Tutorial sessions on visualization in bioinformatics/biology will be organized.

-Given the goal of bringing together members of the both the biology and visualization communities for discussion, the symposium solicitation is purposefully broad and open minded to diverse types and lengths of submissions.
-Authors are encouraged to self identify the intent of their submission.
-Each paper will be handled in the review process and given appropriate time and venue at the symposium in accordance with its stated intent and length.
+Given the goal of bringing together members of both the biology and visualization communities for discussion, the symposium solicitation is purposefully broad and open-minded to diverse types and lengths of submissions.
+Authors are encouraged to identify the intent of their submission.
+Each paper will be reviewed by the Program Committee and given appropriate time and venue at the symposium in accordance with its stated intent and length.
 Types of submissions include, but are not limited to:

 - Detailed reports of original research